kdorfmanUMN/GANs_SCFT/README.md

 ### Data Preparation
 - **Data Generation:** <br>
-The raw density data are extracted from SCFT trajectories that converge to five known network phases: single-gyroid, single-diamond, singe-primitive, double-gyroid, and double primitive.
-The inputs and outputs of the SCFT simulations are provided in [DRUM](link).
+The raw density data are extracted from SCFT trajectories that converge to five known network phases: single-gyroid, single-diamond, singe-primitive, double-gyroid, and double-primitive.
+The inputs and outputs of the SCFT simulations are provided in [Data Repository for U of M (DRUM)](link).